Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 - ink! is not a separate language
 - enjoys access to a vast collection of libraries developed for other purposes
-- WASM is targeting the browsers and quickly becoming the "assembly" od the web in lieu of JS
+- Wasm is targeting the browsers and quickly becoming the "assembly" od the web in lieu of JS

 ---